j2store/userguide/sobipro.md

 * Sobipro

 #### Installation Instructions
-1.Go to site backend Components  Menu->Sobipro->Application Manager-> Here you can find an input for installing application  “Select Application”
+1.In the backend, go to Components->SobiPro->Application Manager-> Here you can find an input for installing application  “Select Application”

 ![](sobipro_step_1.png)